-Guided by the model we allow the effects to vary with the monitor's type, which we measure with the share of transactions approved at the very end of the fiscal year (Liebman & Mahoney, 2017).
-This captures both inefficiency, ie. a slow monitor, and corruption, i.e. a monitor who holds officers up until their budget lapses.
+These overall effects can be reconciled by viewing the results through the lens of our model.
+When monitors are relatively misaligned our model predicts that autonomy will improve performance but incentives will not.
+Moreover, the model provides predictions for how the treatment effects will vary with the types of the agents.
+We allow the effects to vary with the monitor's type, which we measure with the share of transactions approved at the very end of the fiscal year (Liebman & Mahoney, 2017).
+This captures both inefficiency, i.e. a slow monitor, and corruption, i.e. a monitor who holds officers up until their budget lapses.
 We find that performance pay reduces prices by 6% when the monitor approves transactions quickly over the year while the effect goes to zero when the monitor holds up more than 48% of transactions until the end of the fiscal year.
 The effect of autonomy has the opposite pattern: it is zero when the monitor is "good" and it reduces prices up to 20% when the monitor is "bad".
+While this analysis was not pre-specified and hence should be treated as more exploratory, our model provides a simple and compelling framework within which to rationalize the divergent findings on the overall effects, and one whose auxiliary predictions are borne out in the data.2

-Time use data reveal that the officers' response to treatment follows a similar pattern: all treated officers devote more time to procurement but those in the incentive group only do so when the monitor is "good" while those in the autonomy group put in extra time when the monitor is "bad".
-The experimental design also allows us to measure the impact of officers on procurement outcomes: using treatment assignment as an instrument for time devoted to procurement we find that this reduces prices.
-A back of the envelope calculation indicates that these changes explain 72% of the effect of incentives and 62% of the effect of autonomy.
+Time use data reveal that the officers' response to treatment follows a similar pattern: all treated officers devote more time to procurement, but those in the incentive group only do so when the monitor is "good", while those in the autonomy group put in extra time when the monitor is "bad".
+The experimental design also allows us to measure the impact of officers on procurement outcomes: A back of the envelope calculation indicates that these changes in time use explain 72% of the effect of incentives and 62% of the effect of autonomy.
 In addition, we find that shifting autonomy from "bad" monitors to officers reduces delays and the likelihood that the monitor waits until the very end of the year to approve a purchase.

-Taken together the results indicate that the two policy instruments are effective under different circumstances: giving autonomy to the agent is desirable when it means taking it away from an extractive monitor while incentives are ineffective in this case because the agent has limited control over prices, and vice versa.
+Taken together the results indicate that the two policy instruments are effective under different circumstances: giving autonomy to the agent is desirable when it means taking it away from an extractive monitor, while incentives are ineffective in this case because the agent has limited control over prices, and vice versa.
 In line with this, the effect of the combined treatment always falls between the other two.